Toyota Motor (NYSE:TM) Issues FY 2023 Earnings Guidance

 Analyst Upgrades and Downgrades

-Large investors have recently bought and sold shares of the business.
-Geneos Wealth Management Inc. boosted its position in shares of Toyota Motor by 23.6% in the 1st quarter.
-Geneos Wealth Management Inc. now owns 923 shares of the company’s stock worth $166,000 after buying an additional 176 shares in the last quarter.
-D.A.
-Davidson & CO. increased its holdings in Toyota Motor by 15.6% in the 1st quarter.
-D.A.
-Davidson & CO. now owns 1,448 shares of the company’s stock valued at $261,000 after purchasing an additional 195 shares in the last quarter.
-Gabelli Funds LLC increased its holdings in Toyota Motor by 3.4% in the 1st quarter.
-Gabelli Funds LLC now owns 8,260 shares of the company’s stock valued at $1,489,000 after purchasing an additional 270 shares in the last quarter.
-Sequoia Financial Advisors LLC grew its stake in shares of Toyota Motor by 9.1% during the first quarter.
-Sequoia Financial Advisors LLC now owns 3,740 shares of the company’s stock valued at $674,000 after acquiring an additional 311 shares in the last quarter.
-Finally, KCM Investment Advisors LLC grew its stake in shares of Toyota Motor by 78.2% during the first quarter.
-KCM Investment Advisors LLC now owns 2,621 shares of the company’s stock valued at $472,000 after acquiring an additional 1,150 shares in the last quarter.
-Institutional investors and hedge funds own 1.20% of the company’s stock.
+Several institutional investors have recently bought and sold shares of TM.
+Gabelli Funds LLC grew its position in shares of Toyota Motor by 3.4% in the first quarter.
+Gabelli Funds LLC now owns 8,260 shares of the company’s stock valued at $1,489,000 after purchasing an additional 270 shares during the last quarter.
+Advisors Asset Management Inc. grew its position in shares of Toyota Motor by 57.7% in the first quarter.
+Advisors Asset Management Inc. now owns 4,684 shares of the company’s stock valued at $844,000 after purchasing an additional 1,713 shares during the last quarter.
+Geneos Wealth Management Inc. grew its position in shares of Toyota Motor by 23.6% in the first quarter.
+Geneos Wealth Management Inc. now owns 923 shares of the company’s stock valued at $166,000 after purchasing an additional 176 shares during the last quarter.
+Captrust Financial Advisors grew its position in shares of Toyota Motor by 10.5% in the first quarter.
+Captrust Financial Advisors now owns 24,877 shares of the company’s stock valued at $4,484,000 after purchasing an additional 2,362 shares during the last quarter.
+Finally, State Street Corp grew its position in shares of Toyota Motor by 1.1% in the first quarter.
+State Street Corp now owns 116,945 shares of the company’s stock valued at $21,079,000 after purchasing an additional 1,312 shares during the last quarter.
+1.20% of the stock is currently owned by institutional investors.

 Toyota Motor Corporation designs, manufactures, assembles, and sells passenger vehicles, minivans and commercial vehicles, and related parts and accessories.
 It operates in Automotive, Financial Services, and All Other segments.
 The company offers hybrid cars under the Prius name, fuel cell vehicles under the MIRAI name; and conventional engine vehicles, including subcompact and compact cars under the Corolla and Raize names.